JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-The-Kitchen-Witches.md

 featured_image_attr: Limelight Theatre
 featured_image_attr_link:
 program:
-Website:
+website:
-Tickets:
+tickets:
 show_details:
 - Playwright: Caroline Smith
 cast:
 crew:
 - Director: Lee Hamby
 orchestra:
-Genres:
+genres:
   - Comedy
-Description: "Two rival TV chefs are forced to co-host a cooking show, stirring up a recipe for hilarious disaster."
+description: "Two rival TV chefs are forced to co-host a cooking show, stirring up a recipe for hilarious disaster."
 ---
 Isobel and Dolly, two diva TV chefs with a bitter history, find themselves unwillingly paired on a new television show.
 As the spatulas fly and the insults roll, they must learn to share the spotlight while their off-screen drama threatens to boil over.
 It's a chaotic concoction of laughs, rivalry, and maybe, just maybe, a dash of friendship.